BaGu Sushi & Thai

 The editorial angle most relevant to a room like BaGu is not the obvious one.
 Commentary on sushi-Thai hybrids tends to focus on menu architecture and sourcing, but the drink program at a neighborhood restaurant in this format often tells you more about the operation's ambitions.
 In American dining broadly, the gap between food ambition and drink curation has narrowed considerably over the past decade.
 Restaurants that once treated the beverage list as an afterthought now understand that a well-considered wine or sake selection functions as a trust signal for the kitchen's intentions.

 For a dual Japanese-Thai menu, the curation challenge is real.
 Sake pairings with sushi operate on well-documented principles around acidity, umami alignment, and temperature.
 Thai dishes, with their balance of heat, sweetness, fish sauce depth, and citrus, historically pair more naturally with lower-alcohol, aromatic whites, certain skin-contact wines, or lighter lagers than with the same sake that accompanies clean fish preparations.
 A room that takes both menus seriously has to think about two parallel pairing logics, not one.
-Whether BaGu's current list addresses that challenge directly is information we don't have in verified form, but the structural question is worth asking before you visit: request details on what they pour by the glass alongside each menu section, since that choice reveals whether the drink program was designed for the food or assembled around it.
+The drink program should be checked before you visit, especially if you want pairing guidance by the glass alongside each menu section.

 For reference on what serious drink curation looks like at a different scale, operations like Le Bernardin in New York City, Single Thread Farm in Healdsburg, and Smyth in Chicago have each built cellar programs that function as extensions of the kitchen's philosophy.
 BaGu operates at a neighborhood scale incomparable to those institutions, but the underlying principle applies at any price point: the drink list either coheres with the food or it doesn't.